Inside: Encouragement for the emotionally exhausted mom who needs to know if she’s doing a good job.

 “You Are Doing A Good Job”

 You’ll have time to do better later.
 Things will improve and change.
 Life ebbs and flows in seasons and this is a hard one.
 Acknowledge that it’s hard.
-Acknowledge that you could do better but, right now, you’re still doing a good job.
+Acknowledge that you could do more, maybe, but right now, you’re still doing a good job.

 Hope deferred makes the heart sick.
 Prov.
 13:12